zendesk/resque-durable/README.md

 ### Re-enqueuing gracefully

-To re-enqueue the job gracefully, and without waiting for the the audit failure timeout, call the `re_enqueue_immediately!` class method at any point while performing the job (usually at or close to the end).
+To re-enqueue the job gracefully, and without waiting for the the audit failure timeout, call the `requeue_immediately!` class method at any point while performing the job (usually at or close to the end).

 Resque/Durable will not mark the job as complete.
 Instead, it will mark the job as failed and reset the exponential backoff.
 The background durable monitor will then re-enqueue the job as described above.